 Lunar New Year

-The Lunar New Year is an important traditional holiday to China and other Asian countries such as Vietnam, Korea, Taiwan.
-It is also called Chinese New Year, Spring Festival, Asian New Year, or Tết.
+The Lunar New Year is an important traditional holiday to China and other Asian countries such as Vietnam, Korea, and Taiwan.
+It is also known as Chinese New Year, Spring Festival, Asian New Year, Tsagaan Sar, Seollal, or Tết.
 It occurs on the first day of the first month of the lunar calendar.
 The exact date of the Lunar New Year can vary from year to year on the Gregorian (U.S.) calendar, which is based on the cycles of the sun, since the lunar calendar is based on the phases of the moon.

-The Lunar New Year is celebrated over a number of days and is a time for merriment and remembrance with families and friends.
+The Lunar New Year is celebrated over a number of days.
+It is a time for merriment and remembrance with family and friends.
 Traditional customs include gifts of red envelopes and oranges; special foods such as dumplings and long noodles; and celebrations with fireworks and lion dancers.

 *image of lanterns from Dileep Kaluaratchie, CC4.0